Written by Lucy Walton

 Once you have established a regular eating pattern and are eating enough, you can focus on moving on to phase two.

 This phase is focused on variety of food as well as eating socially and spontaneity (flexibility and ease of decision-making around food).
+Eating disorders and disordered eating can be incredibly isolating.
 The aim is to begin to enjoy food, experience improvements in quality of life and reconnect socially with friends and family.
 This helps to build a flexible platform for trusting decisions you make around food.
 Variety doesn't just mean eating some food from the core food groups, but reintroducing all foods back into the diet, overcoming food fears and breaking diet rules.

 In the final phase, intuitive eating practices are developed.
 The aim is to bring it back to basics, not stress or think too much about food but to focus on your inherent intuition.
 Through this you learn to develop a positive relationship with food and increase your confidence to listen to your body and trust your bodies signals.

 Moving through these steps could take 6-12 months (or more).
-It is important to be patient as you re-learn to eat intuitively again.
+It is important to be patient as you re-learn to eat intuitively again and return to normal eating.
 It will take trial and error, lots of repetition and you might even discover new foods or flavours you like along the way!

 Normal eating looks different for everyone.
 We all have different food preferences, cultural influence, nutritional needs, social surroundings and access to food.
 What is important to remember is the WHY behind the reasons you choose to eat in the way that you do.
 Do they come from a healthy place?
 For example, choosing to replace pasta with zucchini noodles because your afraid of carbohydrates is disordered eating.
 Choosing to eat zucchini noodles to bulk up the fibre in your diet and mix them through your pasta, or because you enjoy the taste, or you ran out of pasta and needed to finish the zucchini in your fridge all come from a healthy place.